eman-code/rasa-assistant/README.md

 ## Use of Agents and LLMs

-1. moving from a conversational script to a reasoning system.
+1. Moving from a conversational script to a reasoning system.
 A usecase: multi-intent conversations; Instead of pre-defining every conversational turn in YAML flows, use a powerful LLM (like GPT-4, Gemini, etc) as a "reasoning engine."

 - Details: